+Abigail explores portraiture in the contemporary art world, investigating a popular form of representation, the selfie, as an instrument in portraiture, it is her observations of the people close to her.
 As part of Abigail’s practice she asks her subjects to take a selfie photograph as participation in development for her work.
 She then paints from this image.
 In her practice, by using the selfie, she creates a particular dynamic of representation central to the outcome of her portraits.
-The subject takes a selfie photograph first, a self representation of themselves and the selfie is then sent to Abigail, she re-presents the image by painting a portrait.
+Abigail is combining society’s obsessions with the selfie and her interest in fine art portraiture to produce fun, childlike images full of wonder.

 Abigail’s practice involves painting and installations, the objects for the installation merge painting and sewing.
 The installation incorporates characterisations of her family, and items of clothing that has been hung on a domestic clothes line.
 The clothes are facsimiles of real items preserved, kept found.
 They are about choices, commitment, love, memorialising and tenderness.